numpy/numpy/doc/neps/nep-0019-rng-policy.rst

 The new PRNG subsystem MUST provide a second, legacy distributions class that uses the same implementations of the distribution methods as the current version of ``numpy.random.RandomState``.
-The methods of this class will keep the same strict stream-compatibility guarantees.
+The methods of this class will have strict stream-compatibility guarantees, even stricter than the current policy.
 It is intended that this class will no longer be modified, except to keep it working when numpy internals change.
 All new development should go into the primary distributions class.
+Bug fixes that change the stream SHALL NOT be made to ``RandomState``; instead, buggy distributions should be made to warn when they are buggy.
 The purpose of ``RandomState`` will be documented as providing certain fixed functionality for backwards compatibility and stable numbers for the limited purpose of unit testing, and not making whole programs reproducible across numpy versions.

 This legacy distributions class MUST be accessible under the name ``numpy.random.RandomState`` for backwards compatibility.
 All current ways of